jdc-cunningham/mpu9250-rpi-testing/README.md

 ### Check i2c bus
 Using `$i2cdetect -y 1` can check if the sensor is showing up assuming you've properly wired it(follow MPU library).
 I didn't connect anything to `AD0` I am just using one sensor.
 Sometimes I've seen the bus address switch from `68` to `69`.
 This code is hardcoded to check for `68` may have to change that.

+### Calibration steps/proper connection/stuff to check out
+I had opened up an "issue" [here](https://github.com/Intelligent-Vehicle-Perception/MPU-9250-Sensors-Data-Collect/issues/13) and I got some info for things to try to get better "functionality?".
+There are some interesting things regarding the mangetometer address not showing up(I thought it was a fluke generally never appeared).
+Also how to change the active address of an already instantiated mpu.
+Generally using `sudo`.

+1) run `$sudo raspi-config` and enable `i2c`
+2) check addresses that appear hopefully both 0x68 and 0x0C appear
+  - 0x0C did not appear for me in the 4 sensors I "hot swap" tested.
+Not sure if it's worth restarting the Pi to be absolutely sure.
+Possible need to mess around with registers to get them to show up.